h7ml/h7ml/docs/interview/React/React_Router_model.md

 // 1.import { BrowserRouter as Router } from "react-router-dom";
 // 2.import { HashRouter as Router } from "react-router-dom";

-import React from 'react';
+import React from 'react'
 import {
   BrowserRouter as Router,
   // HashRouter as Router
   Switch,
   Route,
-} from 'react-router-dom';
+} from 'react-router-dom'
-import Home from './pages/Home';
-import Login from './pages/Login';
-import Backend from './pages/Backend';
-import Admin from './pages/Admin';
+import Home from './pages/Home' import Login from './pages/Login' import Backend from './pages/Backend' import Admin from './pages/Admin'

 function App() {
   return (